microsoft/ELL/docs/tutorials/Getting-started-with-image-classification-in-cpp/index.md

 ./build/tutorial
 ```

-You'll see a window similar to the screenshot that is at the beginning of this tutorial.
+You'll see a window similar to the screenshot that appears at the beginning of this tutorial.
 Point your camera at different objects and see how the model classifies them.
 Look at categories.txt file to see which categories the model is trained to recognize and try to show those objects to the model.
-For quick experimentation, point the camera to your computer screen or phone and have your computer display images of different objects.
+For quick experimentation, point the camera to your computer screen and have your computer display images of different objects.
 For example, experiment with different dog breeds and other types of animals.

 If you copied the full **tutorial.cpp** file from [here](/ELL/tutorials/Getting-started-with-image-classification-in-cpp/tutorial.cpp), you will also see the average time (in milliseconds) it takes the model to process a frame.